marketing objectives examples

 Are you looking to increase your visibility as a business?
 In this case, you might want to grow your brand awareness.
 This will help you establish your business as a trustworthy entity.

-By generating brand awareness you get your target audience interested in your business — the first step that allows you to turn leads into paying customers.
+By generating brand awareness you get your target audience interested in your business.
+This is the first step that allows you to turn leads into paying customers.

 Having your target audience recognize, remember, and associate your business with key values means that you become their top-of-mind when they are considering making a purchase.